-Chimney stacks Repair category 2 Notes Chimney stacks appear to be in a fair state of repair within the limitations of our inspection but can be vulnerable to defect and should be regularly maintained.
-Weathered pointing/vegetation growth/broken and cracked chimney cans/ defective flashings/damaged render were noted to the chimney stacks.
-Future repairs will be required.
+Chimney stacks Repair category 1 Notes Chimney stacks appear to be in a fair state of repair within the limitations of our inspection but can be vulnerable to defect and should be regularly maintained.
 Our inspection of chimneys was limited but they are of an age and style where a degree of regular ongoing maintenance should be anticipated.

-Roofing inclu Roofing including roof space Repair category 2 Notes The roof coverings are original and are visibly worn/weathered.
+Roofing including roof space

+Repair category 2

+Notes The roof coverings are original.
 There was no evidence of water penetration within the property and the roof appears to be functioning satisfactorily at present, however, roof coverings may be approaching the end of their efficient life span and future ongoing maintenance or full replacement will be required.
 Further advice should be obtained from a roofing contractor to fully ascertain the condition and life expectancy of the covering.
-The flat roofs are showing signs of cracking/previous patch repair and may be approaching the end of its efficient life span.
-Whilst no evidence of recent water ingress was noted within the property, roof coverings could fail at any time.
-Various areas of loose pointing was noted to the roof edges.
-Evidence of decay/weathering was noted to roofline timbers/facias/areas of external joinery/windows/doors which will deteriorate if left unattended.

-Rainwater fittings Repair category 2 Notes We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
-Rainwater goods are of an older style and have suffered corrosion.
-Maintenance is required and gutters/downpipes checked during heavy rainfall.
+Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
+We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

-Main walls Repair category 2 Notes Sections of the brickwork/render to the property are cracked/bossed/loose.
+Main walls Repair category 2 Notes Sections of the brickwork/render to the property are cracked/bossed.
 Repairs are required.
-Due to the age of the extensions, ongoing maintenance and upgrading works should be envisaged.
+Due to the age of the extension, ongoing maintenance should be envisaged.

 Windows, external doors and joinery Repair category 2 Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
 Within the limitations of our inspection, no significant defects were noted.
 Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
 It is assumed that replacement windows and doors comply with relevant building and fire regulations.
+Due to the age of windows and doors and upgrading may be required.